 When people with these traits develop close relationships with narcissists, they tend to yield to the narcissist’s needs.
 Like Malkin’s experience, echoism can sometimes begin in childhood.
 “If you have a very narcissistic parent who pretty much needs to take up all the space and all the room in order to feel like a person at all, a temperamentally sensitive person is going to give up that space in order to have any kind of connection to that parent,” he says.
 For example, if your parent flew into rages over tiny things, maybe you learned to anticipate what would set them off and avoid it.
 Maybe you worried about asking your parents for too much attention.

-Another possibility: Maybe your parents repeatedly told you that should never get a big ego or think too much of yourself.
+Another possibility: Maybe your parents repeatedly told you that you should never get a big ego or think too much of yourself.
 “That makes people feel afraid of normal experiences of feeling special,” he says.
 The same scenarios could apply to romantic partners.
 In fact, if you developed echoism in childhood, you might apply it to your adult relationships.
 “I think people who are raised in a way that tips them toward echoism are more likely to be drawn into relationships with narcissistic friends and partners,” Malkin says.

 How do I know whether echoism affects me?